daveymason/infodemic-fighter/README.md

 ## Features

 - **Political Bias Detection**: Identifies where sources fall on the political spectrum (Left, Lean Left, Center, Lean Right, Right)
-- **Reliability Assessment**: Indicates the general reliability of sources based on their factual reporting history
-- **Multiple Search Engine Support**: Works with Google, Bing, and DuckDuckGo
-- **Golden Ratio Design**: All visual elements follow the golden ratio (1:1.618) for aesthetically pleasing proportions
+- **Right-Click Menu**: Check any link's bias with our context menu
-- **Minimalist Interface**: Clean, unobtrusive indicators that don't distract from your search experience
+- **Visual Indicators**: Clean, unobtrusive markers that don't distract from search experience
-- **Accessibility Options**: Includes colorblind-friendly and monochrome display modes
-- **FontAwesome Icons**: Uses the latest FontAwesome icons for clear visual feedback
-- **Vue.js Framework**: Built with Vue.js for a responsive, maintainable codebase
+- **Privacy-Focused**: All processing happens locally - no data sent to external servers
+- **Customizable**: Choose what indicators to display and adjust visual preferences

 ## Installation